powercodeacademy/rspec-let-and-let-bang-readme/README.md

 # RSpec: let and let!
 (CoffeeOrder & Cafe Edition)

-Welcome to Lesson 7!
 If you’ve ever wondered, “Is there a better way to set up test data than using instance variables everywhere?”—let us introduce you to `let` and `let!`.
 These RSpec helpers are like the secret agents of your test suite: they show up only when you need them, keep your specs clean, and sometimes even surprise you with their cleverness.
 All examples use CoffeeOrder and Cafe for clarity and realism.

 ---